Summer Training Series 2023

 Role of Program Manager:

 The Program Manager supervises, coaches and supports CASA Guardians ad Litem (volunteer advocates) and Peer Coordinators to oversee and implement the direct service of the CASA Program to advocate effectively on behalf of vulnerable children.
-CASA of NH is seeking an enthusiastic, compassionate, and organized team player for this position who thrives in a collaborative, committed environment.
-The position is full-time and based in our Laconia office.
+CASA of NH is seeking two enthusiastic, compassionate, and organized team players who thrive in a collaborative, committed environment for these positions.
+These positions are full-time and based in our Manchester office.

 Reports To: